-- Avoid transporting animals in heat over 80 degrees Fahrenheit with high humidity. - Park vehicles loaded with livestock in the shade. - Deliver animals at night or in early morning, and use wet bedding to transport hogs in hot weather. - Provide well-ventilated air space in farm trucks, barns, or any enclosure. - Provide fresh drinking water at all times, and provide shade in resting, eating, and watering areas. - Use a water sprinkling system to cool animals.
+- Provide well-ventilated air space in farm trucks, barns, or any enclosure. - Provide fresh drinking water at all times, and provide shade in resting, eating, and watering areas. - Use a water sprinkling system to cool animals.

+For more information about how to protect your animals for extreme weather, visit https://datcp.wi.gov/Pages/Programs\Services/PetsWeather.aspx.
 DATCP's Division of Animal Health monitors animal health and disease threats, promotes humane treatment of animals, and provides licensing and registration regulation for animals in Wisconsin.
-For more information about how the weather may affect your pet or livestock, visit DATCP's website.

-Find more DATCP news in our newsroom, and on Facebook and Twitter.
+Find more DATCP news in our newsroom, on Facebook, Twitter, and Instagram.